cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

 :warning: TODO no I in the text

-I have added the following aletrnatively eth0 block can be added if wired setup is preferred
+I have added the following alternatively eth0 block can be added if wired setup is preferred

 ```